The GRE and GMAT

 English Language Requirements

-Please ensure that your first and last name is exactly the same on the English Language Test as it is on the online application to our program.
-If the names do not match exactly, your test score will not be matched with your application.
-If you erroneously use different names, you must notify the MFE Program Office (firstname.lastname@example.org), giving the names used in each case and your applicant number.
+Please ensure your first and last name is exactly the same on the English Language Test as on the online application to our program.
+If the names do not match, your test score will not be matched to your application.
+If you erroneously use different names, you must notify the MFE Program Office (email@example.com), giving the names used in each case and your applicant number.

 |English Language Proficiency Test||Minimum Score Requirement|

 |TOEFL*||Overall score in Internet Based (iBT) Test: 102

 |COPE||76 (22 in each component and 32 in the writing component)|

 |Academic Preparation Course, School of Continuing Studies, University of Toronto||A final grade of B in Level 60|

 * The MFE program prefers the TOEFL over other English Language tests.